-Want a greeting card display wall of your own?
-Create one by giving up one of your afternoon’s and recruiting a friend with a few power tools if you don’t have any of your own.
-Here are the easy steps:
+Want a DIY greeting card display wall of your own?
+Create one by giving up one of your afternoons and recruiting a friend with a few power tools if you don’t have any of your own.
+Here’s what you’ll need:

 Supplies: